University of Wisconsin - Madison Overview

 What Is University of Wisconsin - Madison Known For?

-- The 1% student loan default rate at UW - Madison is better than the national rate of 10.1%.
-That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.
+- The student loan default rate at UW - Madison is 1%, which is significantly lower than the national rate of 10.1%.
+That's great news for students who are worrying about paying off their student loans.

 - Although it may not be available for every major, the doctor's degree is the highest award a student can attain at UW - Madison.

 - In 2017-2018, 82% of the faculty were full-time.

 - Students who graduate from UW - Madison with a bachelor's degree make about $56,200 a year.
 That's 38% more than those who graduate from other schools.

 According to our 2022 analysis, UW - Madison is ranked #88 out of 2,587 schools in the nation that were analyzed for overall quality.
 This puts it in the top 5% of all schools in the nation.
 Out of the 52 colleges in Wisconsin, it is ranked at #1.

 Our rankings are based on an outcomes-based approach rather than subjective ones used by other media outlets.
 As such, we utilize data from the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard, among other sources.
 Visit our rankings and methodology section to learn more.